 The Great Lakes Water Authority (GLWA) provides drinking water to approximately 4.0 million people in 126 southeastern Michigan Communities.
 The system uses water drawn from two intakes in the Detroit River, one to the north near the mouth of Lake St. Clair and one to the south near Lake Erie.
 The water is directed to four (4) large water treatment plants for processing.
 A fifth water treatment plant located in St. Clair County uses surface water from Lake Huron.
 Your source water comes from the lower Lake Huron watershed.
 The watershed includes numerous short, seasonal streams that drain to Lake Huron.
-The Michigan Department of Environmental Quality in partnership with the Detroit Water and Sewerage Department and several other governmental agencies performed a source water assessment in 2004 to determine the susceptibility or relative potential of contamination.
+The Michigan Department of Environmental Quality in partnership with the Detroit Water and Sewerage Department and the Michigan Public Health Institute performed a source water assessment in 2004 to determine the susceptibility or relative potential of contamination.
 The susceptibility rating is a seven-tiered scale ranging from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
 The Lake Huron source water intake is categorized as having a moderately low susceptibility to contaminant sources.
 The Lake Huron water treatment plant has historically provided satisfactory treatment of this source water to meet drinking water standards.

-In 2015, GLWA received a grant from the Michigan Department of Environmental Quality to develop a source water protection program (SWIPP) for the Lake Huron Treatment Plant Intake.
-The program includes seven elements that include the following: roles and duties of government units and water supply agencies, delineation of a source water protection area, identification of potential of source water protection area, management approaches for protection, contingency plans, siting of new sources and public participation and education.
-If you would like to know more information about the Source Water Assessment or the SWIPP please contact the Lenox Township Department of Public Works at (586) 749-0230.
+In 2021, the Michigan Department of Environment, Great Lakes and Energy approved GLWA's updated Surface Water Intake Protection Plan for the Lake Huron Water Intake.
+The plan has seven elements: roles and duties of government units and water supply agencies, delineation of a source water protection areas, identification of potential sources of contamination, management approaches for protection, contingency plans, mercury reduction program and siting of new water sources, public participation, and public education activities.
+GLWA participates in the National Pollutant Discharge Elimination system permit discharge program and has an emergency response management plan.
+If you would like to know more information about the Source Water Assessment Report.
+Please, contact GLWA at (313) 926-8102.